jeffshaver/brief.js/README.md

 Grabbing Elements
 =================

 You can use brief to grab elements easily.
+You can pass in a selector (required) and a context (optional).
+The selector must be a string, however, the context can be a string or a brief object.

 ```
 var elements = brief('#id > .class');